 - In The Number of the Beast, it's briefly suggested that the four members of the Gay Deceiver crew ought to have babies together, as they're all extremely intelligent and would presumably pass that on to their offspring.
 By the time we meet them in the sequel, The Cat Who Walks Through Walls, they have, and the kids are indeed geniuses.

-- In David Brin's Uplift series, humans use both genetic engineering and selective breeding to improve the intelligence of their uplifted dolphins and chimpanzees.
+- In Uplift, humans use both genetic engineering and selective breeding to improve the intelligence of their uplifted dolphins and chimpanzees.
 Most chimps and 'fins have to apply for a license to reproduce.
 The ones with unlimited breeding licenses are the smartest and most talented of their generation.
 It's stated that most alien clans have similar or stricter breeding programs for their client races.

-- In Doctor Who, Rattigan explains his master plan for a new world to the other Teen Geniuses he'd collected, and mentions that he's written up a breeding program.
+- Doctor Who: In "The Poison Sky", Luke Rattigan explains his master plan for a new world to the other Teen Geniuses he's collected, and mentions that he's written up a breeding program.
 They are appropriately appalled.

-- This is initially assumed to be the case in an episode of The Invisible Man, where someone breaks into a sperm bank that stores donations from men with a high IQ and steals a number of samples.
+- This is initially assumed to be the case in an episode of The Invisible Man when someone breaks into a sperm bank that stores donations from men with a high IQ and steals a number of samples.
 The truth turns out to be a little different.

-- Sequence The entire plot of the game is the main leads are in a Batman Gambit arranged to make them fall in love and reproduce.
+- Before the Echo: The entire plot of the game is the main leads are in a Batman Gambit arranged to make them fall in love and reproduce.

-- Futurama mentions a Genius Breeding Act from a time when aliens landed on Earth and forced the smartest members to mate continuously.
-Farnsworth was disappointed that the latest alien invasion wasn't going to involve this.
+- Futurama mentions a Genius Breeding Act from the last time aliens invaded Earth (before the series begins).
+Farnsworth remembers it fondly because the invaders forced the smartest people on Earth to mate continuously, and he was disappointed that the latest alien invasion wasn't going to involve this.